sonatype-nexus-community/nexus-format-archetype/README.md

 #### Releasing

-Releases occur automatically after a commit to the `master` branch.
+Releases occur automatically after a commit to the `main` branch.

-To avoid performing a release after a commit to `master`, be sure your commit message includes `[skip ci] `.
+To avoid performing a release after a commit to `main`, be sure your commit message includes `[skip ci] `.